AymenTM/CS50-2k17---Psets/README.md

 TIME IN size:         0.00
 TIME IN unload:       0.04
 TIME IN TOTAL:        2.18

-Staff Solution:

-WORDS MISSPELLED:     17845
-WORDS IN DICTIONARY:  143091
-WORDS IN TEXT:        1150970
-TIME IN load:         0.03
-TIME IN check:        2.23
-TIME IN size:         0.00
-TIME IN unload:       0.01
-TIME IN TOTAL:        2.27
 ```

 _+ + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + + +_